Coordinate System and Shapes

 For each shape, we will ask ourselves what information is required to specify the location and size (and later color) of that shape and learn how p5 expects to receive that information.
 In each of the diagrams below, we'll assume a window with a width of 100 pixels and height of 100 pixels.

 A point() is the easiest of the shapes and a good place to start.
 To draw a point, we only need an x and y coordinate.

 A line() isn't terribly difficult either and simply requires two points: (x1,y1) and (x2,y2):

 Once we arrive at drawing a rect(), things become a bit more complicated.
 In p5, a rectangle is specified by the coordinate for the top left corner of the rectangle, as well as its width and height.

 A second way to draw a rectangle involves specifying the centerpoint, along with width and height.
 If we prefer this method, we first indicate that we want to use theCENTER mode before the instruction for the rectangle itself.
 Note that p5 is case-sensitive.

 Finally, we can also draw a rectangle with two points (the top left corner and the bottom right corner).
 The mode here isCORNERS.
 Note this example gives the same result on screen as the example above.

 Once we have become comfortable with the concept of drawing a rectangle, an ellipse() is a snap.
 In fact, it is identical to rect() with the difference being that an ellipse is drawn where the bounding box of the rectangle would be.
 The default mode for ellipse() is CENTER, rather than CORNER.

-Now let's look at what some code with shapes in more realistic setting, with window dimensions of 200 by 200.
-Note the use of the createCanvas() function to specify the width and height of the window.
+Now let's look at what some code with shapes in more complete form, with canvas dimensions of 200 by 200.
+Note the use of the createCanvas() function to specify the width and height of the canvas.